Special interest in treating anxious patients

 Every year, we help many 100s of NHS and private patients to overcome their dental fears and anxieties so that they can receive the treatment they need – be it an extraction, filling, implant, or even a simple check-up.

-Led by Rhys Gabe, Sarah Tucker and John Cato, our anxious patient team are recognised as experts in the field, and many patients come to us on referral from other dentists across Devon and the South West.
+, our anxious patient team are recognised as experts in the field, and many patients come to us on referral from other dentists across Devon and the South West.
 We are proud to say that our patients feel comforted and confident enough to come back on a regular basis.
+Compassionate care

 Depending on your level of anxiety or phobia, you may require treatment with some form of sedation.